gliboc/sec-labs/lab_1/reports.md

 <br/><br/>

-- The readability is not good, mainly due to the manipulation of the PINs using vectors of bits.
+- The readability is not so good, mainly due to the manipulation of the PINs using vectors of bits.
   The skills required are not very high provided you can write C and have the right documentation regarding the ports configuration and usage.

 - The expressivity is the highest because we have access to all the possibilities of the machine, provided we have a documentation for all the system primitives.
-  The configurability is very high
+Configurability is very high.
-  The debugging is difficult due to the operations being low-level: if the program does not have the desired effects it could for example be due to a bit that was written to the wrong value, or a write operation that was not conducted due to a wrong writing mode and which would fail silently; all errors which are not on the same conceptual level
+  The debugging is difficult due to the operations being so low-level: if the program does not have the desired effects it could for example be due to a bit that was written to the wrong value, or a write operation that was not conducted due to a wrong writing mode and which would fail silently; all errors which are not on the same conceptual level